IBM/ibm-block-csi-driver/docs/content/installation/upgrade.md

 ## IBM® block storage CSI driver upgrade

-The Red Hat OpenShift web console and OperatorHub.io both automatically upgrade the CSI (Container Storage Interface) driver when a new version is released.
-- To manually upgrade the IBM block storage CSI driver with the Red Hat OpenShift web console, see [Manual upgrade with OpenShift](upgrade_manual_openshift.md).
-- To manually upgrade the IBM block storage CSI driver from a previous version with GitHub, perform step 1 of the [installation procedure](install_driver_github.md) for the latest version.
-- With OpenShift web console, the **Approval Strategy** must be set to **Automatic**.

 To check if your operator is running at the latest release level, from the OpenShift web console, browse to **Operators** > **Installed Operators**.
 Check the status of the IBM block storage CSI driver operator.
 Ensure that the **Upgrade Status** is _Up to date_.
 For more information about automatic upgrades, see https://olm.operatorframework.io/docs/concepts/crds/subscription/.{: tip}

+### Automatic upgrades

+If the IBM block storage CSI driver operator install plan has the **Approval Strategy** set to **Automatic**, the Kubernetes and RedHat Openshift operator lifetime management will automatically upgrade the IBM block storage CSI driver when a new version is released.

+### Manual upgrades

+- To manually upgrade the IBM block storage CSI driver with the Red Hat OpenShift web console, see [Manual upgrade with OpenShift](upgrade_manual_openshift.md).
+- To manually upgrade the IBM block storage CSI driver from a previous version with GitHub, perform step 1 of the [installation procedure](install_driver_github.md) with the latest version.

 ## IBM® block storage CSI host definer upgrade